Calibrated Explanations: with Uncertainty Information and Counterfactuals: Presentation of Calibrated Explanations

-With a data set where the features have got categorical values and a binary target ($0$ or $1$), as in figure~\ref{fig:CE_reg_mean_Vote}, the rules look somewhat different.
-In the given example, the rules are either equal to $0$ and $1$, with the feature values being covered by the rule.
-The data set is taken from results of the voting in Congress 1984, where $0$ indicated the congressman had voted negatively to a law proposal and a $1$ that the vote was positive.
-In the figure, the top feature \textit{physician-fee-freeze} is most influential in explaining why this congressman is predicted as $1$, i.e., as Republican.
+With a data set where the features have got categorical values and a binary target (\textit{Democrat} or \textit{Republican}), as in figure~\ref{fig:CE_reg_mean_Vote}, the rules look somewhat different.
+In the given example, the rules are either equal to $0$ or $1$, with the feature values being covered by the rule.
+The data set is taken from results of the voting in US Congress 1984, where $0$ indicated the congressman had voted negatively to a law proposal and a $1$ that the vote was positive.
+In the figure, the top feature \textit{physician-fee-freeze} is most influential in explaining why this congressman is predicted as \textit{Republican}.
+Almost all features favor the positive class, explaining why this prediction has a high probability estimate for the positive class.